evanmiyakawa/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-My name is Evan Miyakawa, and I am a 4th year Ph.D. student in Statistics at Baylor University.
+My name is Evan Miyakawa, and I am the 5th year Ph.D. student in Statistics at Baylor University, hoping to graduate in December of 2021.
 I obtained my Masters degree in Statistics from Baylor in 2018.
 I previously received my bachelors degree in Mathematics from Taylor University in 2017.
 In my spare time, I run a college basketball analytics website at https://evanmiya.com.